-The course will be part-time over two consecutive years.
+The course will be part-time over the academic terms of two consecutive years.
 It is designed for medical doctors who are working, or who wish to work, as medical officers in industry either full-time or part-time.
-It will include instruction on specific health problems in industry both physical and psychological, the organisation of occupational and other health services, and the monitoring and assessment of environmental hazards.
-Visits to the workplace and clinical experience in the hospital setting will be arranged for participants.
-The main emphasis of the course is on prevention.

-The course includes the study of the following subjects: Occupational Health, Epidemiology and Statistics, Industrial Psychiatry, Ergonomics including Industrial Psychology, Occupational Hygiene, Physics, Respiratory Medicine, Occupational Skin Disease, Occupational Cancers, Occupational Otology, Occupational Ophthalmology, Hazards in Agriculture, Accidents and Trauma, Toxicology.
+The course includes the study of the following subjects: Occupational Health, Epidemiology and Statistics, Industrial Psychiatry, Ergonomics including Industrial Psychology, Occupational Hygiene, Respiratory Medicine, Occupational Skin Disease, Occupational Cancers, Occupational Otology, Occupational Ophthalmology, Hazards in Agriculture, Accidents and Trauma, Toxicology.

-The Diploma Examination will be held in the Summer of the second year with a repeat examination in the Autumn.
+The Higher Diploma Examination will be held in the Summer of the second year with a repeat examination in the Autumn of that year.

-Each candidate must present a dissertation on a topic allocated by the Department of Public Health Medicine and Epidemiology which will embody a detailed review of the literature and/or original work on the topic.
+Each candidate must present a dissertation on a topic relevant to occupational health which will embody a detailed review of the literature and/or original work on the topic.

-Further particulars and application forms may be obtained from the Department of Public Health Medicine and Epidemiology, University College Dublin, Earlsfort Terrace, Dublin 2 (01-7167345).
+Further particulars and application forms may be obtained from the Department of Public Health Medicine and Epidemiology, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: +353 1 7167345; fax: +353 1 7167407; email: public.health@ucd.ie).